 Fixtures and Competitions

 The Trinity term sees the start of the Rugby Skills School and the Rugby Academy.
 The Skills School runs on a Friday lunch for positional specific skills and Friday after school for the players selected for the Rugby Academy.
-We have appearances from guest coaches from the Premiership and it is a great opportunity for the boys to keep in form over the Trinity term while working on some very technical aspects of the game.
+We have appearances from guest coaches and it is a great opportunity for the boys to keep in form over the Trinity term while working on some very technical aspects of the game.

 Fixtures and Competitions